ParthKolekar/chrono-holidays/README.md

 Commit `yarn.lock`, not `package-lock.json`.
 Add holidays.
 Fix bugs.
 As long as it passes tests, you're good to go and I'll almost certainly accept your MR.

+If your holiday has a complex regex, add a few tests for it.

 ### Holidays.json
 There are two types of holidays.